UTI Tests

 UTI diagnosing test

 A clean urine specimen is required to diagnose a urinary tract infection (UTI).
-The urine sample is collected after cleaning the area around the urethral opening to prevent bacteria in the genital area from contaminating the sample.
+Collect the urine sample after cleaning the area around the urethral opening to prevent bacteria in the genital area from contaminating the sample.

-Urinalysis is carried out to determine the level of white blood cells (WBC) that destroy harmful bacteria (leukocytes) in the urine.
+Take Urinalysis to determine the level of white blood cells (WBC) that destroy harmful bacteria (leukocytes) in the urine.
 A large number of WBC may indicate bacterial infection.

-Urine culture may be some time used to reveal whether have an infection, assess the type of bacteria and to determine the treatment.
-Although no simple test can differentiate between an upper and lower urinary tract infection, the presence of fever and flank pain indicate that the infection likely involves the kidneys.
+Sometime, you need urine culture to reveal whether have an infection; assess the type of bacteria to determine the treatment.
+Although no simple test can differentiate between an upper and lower urinary tract infection, the presence of fever and flank pain, indicate that the infection likely involves the kidneys.

 Even if bacteria are present in the culture, a diagnosis of UTI depends on symptoms and gender: